-Participants must be invited by a Memorial Sloan-Kettering faculty member who has agreed to serve as the host and mentor during the observership period.
-Observerships are usually for one month, but in selected departments a longer period is possible with the approval of the Vice President for International Programs.
+The sponsor is a physician or scientist who has agreed to serve as host and mentor during the observership period.
+Observerships are usually for one month, but in select departments a longer period is possible with prior approval.

-To be accepted into the program, applicants must qualify as one of the following professionals:
+To be accepted to the program, applicants must qualify as one of the following professionals:

 - practicing physician